-Continued Investment in Domestic Abuse Services Across the Partnership
+Continued Investment in Domestic Services Across the Partnership

 In Wigan we have seen a continued commitment and investment in Domestic Abuse support services.
-We maintain a large team of Independent Domestic Abuse Advisors and have tailored a community offer to ensure this targets early intervention, meaning all victims of domestic Abuse have an offer of support.
-We have invested in a dedicated Wigan helpline for victims, friends, family, and professionals who are affected by Domestic Abuse.
+We maintain a large team of Independent Domestic Abuse Advisors and have tailored a community offer to ensure our offer targets early intervention meaning all victims of domestic Abuse have an offer of support.
+We have invested in a dedicated Wigan helpline for Victims, Friends, Family, and professionals who are affected by Domestic Abuse.